 Canton Township prides itself on providing an excellent system of parks which offer a variety of activities for residents, plus a place for families to gather for picnics and other outdoor activities.
 Park pavilions, gazebo, and the Amphitheater in Heritage Park are available for rental by community groups and individuals.
 To locate a park near you, please check out our Canton Township Facilities, Parks, and Open Spaces Map.

-Please note that the park restrooms have been winterized and are closed for the cold weather season.
-Restroom facilities will reopen in the spring.
-Splash playgrounds in both Heritage Park and Flodin Park, have also closed for the season.
+Please note that the park restrooms and playgrounds have been winterized and are closed for the cold weather season.
+Restroom facilities and playgrounds will reopen in the spring.

 Canton urges all park users to follow proper CDC protocol and recommended social distancing guidelines.
 For additional information, contact the Canton Parks office at 734/394-5310.